soil scout

 With over two decades of leadership in agronomy, superintendent development and data-informed field management, Brent has helped shape modern turf practices across the United States.His mentorship, training work and analytical approach have made him one of the most trusted and recognisable voices in American turf management.

-Rodney McKeown (Singapore)
+Rodney Mckeown (Singapore)

 Senior Golf Course Superintendent